 I'm a 28-year-old Brazilian ESL teacher.
 I've been teaching for 9 years and I'm an undergraduate at Languages - English and Portuguese.
 I'm curious and interested in learning more about Linguistics, English teaching methodologies and Phonetics.

 Hi my foreign English speaking friends!
 Here I’ve created a list of the most important English small talk phrases so that you never have situations when you get stuck when bumping into someone on the street or greeting your colleagues in the morning!
+Here you’ll also find a good number of English phrases you can use to respond to typical greetings.
+And even more – some of the phrases below will help you add more substance to what you’re saying to your chat partner and also help you take time and think over the question.
 The Most Useful Everyday Phrases in English.
 Traditional English language textbooks and courses will do a great job of introducing you to vocabulary and grammar, but they don't always teach you the important everyday phrases in English.

+APPs.
+Levelling, Assessments & Feedback.
+Links.
+English vocabulary.
+GRAMMAR.
+VOCAB.
+Must Read Books.
+Valutare.
+Copyright free texts and short stories.
 TED-Ed Blog.
 The color combinaison (or color scheme) of the color.
 Visual dictionary.
 CAS Authentication wanted!
 English Reflections: An Interactive and Reflective Learner Journal.
 25 maps that explain the English language.
-By Libby Nelson on March 3, 2015 English is the language of Shakespeare and the language of Chaucer.
+English is the language of Shakespeare and the language of Chaucer.

-As it is Internet Safety Month, I want to share a sample lesson for teaching internet safety to students as young as kindergarten.
-Yes, you read correctly . . . kindergarten.
-With children spending time online at younger and younger ages, it is vital that we explicitly teach young children how to protect themselves online.
-Most young children get the "Stranger Danger" talk at school, so they know about how to handle strangers in their neighborhood and in face-to-face situations.
+Now I want to share a sample lesson for teaching internet safety to students as young as kindergarten.
+Yes, you read correctly—kindergarten.
+With children spending time online at younger and younger ages, it’s vital that we explicitly teach young children how to protect themselves online.
+Most young children get the “stranger danger” talk at school, so they know about how to handle strangers in their neighborhood and in face-to-face situations.

 This guide helps use the site and create a leaderboard.
 (PDF)Safe Surfing Kids - Find lesson plans and activities for teaching online safety to students in the 3rd through 12th grades.
 NetSmartz - Teaching Materials - Find free teaching materials, handouts, videos, and activities for your students.Stay Safe Online - The National CybersecurityAlliance offers activities and materials to help you teach cybersecurity and cyberetehics, to students from kindergarten through 12th grade.
 Pronunciation.
 Lu Gastal.
 Remover papel preso HP Photosmart.